tari-project/rfcs/src/RFC-0203_StealthAddresses.md

 ## Goals

-This Request for Comment (RFC) presents the implementation of Dual-Key Stealth Addresses in One-Sided payments to improve privacy for receivers of these payments on the Tari base layer.
+This Request for Comment (RFC) presents a design for a one-time (stealth) address protocol useful for one-sided payments to improve recipient privacy for payments on the Tari base layer.

 ## Related Requests for Comment